The Eisenlohr-Farris Algorithm for fully transitive polyhedra: An example in three-dimensional space.

-Let us consider the planes $\gamma_4 (H_0)$ and $\gamma_0 \gamma_4 (H_0)$ parallel to $H_0$.
+Let us consider the planes $\gamma _4(H_0)$ and $\gamma _0\gamma _4(H_0)$ parallel to $H_0$.
 In each of these planes is located a copy of the crystallographic set we have analysed in the preceding paragraphs, so that for each vertex in that set there is a copy at the corresponding level.
-We will mark with sub index 1 the corresponding images of the points of $H_0 \cap V$ that are in the plane $\gamma_4 (H_0)$ and with 2 those in the plane $\gamma_0 \gamma_4 (H_0)$.
-Let's take the edge $uv_1$ and let the stabilizer $\Gamma _u$ act in order to obtain the star $Q_{v_1}$ as shown in the following figure:
+We will mark with sub index 1 the corresponding images of the points of $H_0 \cap V$ that are in the plane $\gamma _4(H_0)$ and with 2 those in the plane $\gamma _0\gamma _4(H_0)$.
+Let the stabilizer $\Gamma _u$ act on the edge $uv_1$ in order to obtain the star $Q_{v_1}$ as shown in Figure 6.\\

-Now, by using the results in \cite{farris_tesis} we can determine the different vertex figures for this star.
-Let's consider for example the following one:

-S. L. Farris defines a \textit {face angle} of a polyhedron $\mathcal{P}$ as the planar angle $a$ between two consecutive edges of a face $f$ of $\mathcal{P}$, with $0\leq a \leq \pi$.
-Two angles $a_1$ and $a_2$ are called \textit{equivalent} if there is a symmetry of $\mathcal{P}$ whoch maps $a_1$ to $a_2$.
-The equivalence classes are called \textit{angle classes}.
-Farris' work establishes necessary conditions on the different angle classes of a fully transitive polyhedron.
-In particular when there are two or three angle classes for a given vertex figure, there are at most one fully transitive polyhedron (see \cite{eisenlohr}, Lemma 2.9).
-In this case we have three angle classes defined by $\alpha = \angle x_1ux_2, \beta _1 =\angle x_1 uy_2$ and $\beta _2=\angle y_1 uv_2$ so there is only one way to fill in the faces.
-In order to define a face $f$ we use the proof of Lemma 2.9 in \cite{eisenlohr}: Since the vertex figure is specified whenever we have chosen the first 2 edges defining certain angle, there are two choices for the next edge, but by means of Theorem 2.5 of \cite{farris_art} we must choose the next edge so that the face angles alternate between the alpha and the beta angles, and since the angles alternate in the vertex figure (Theorem 2.4 of \cite{farris_art}) there is only one choice.
+Now, by using Theorem \ref{teo1} and Theorem \ref{teo2} we can determine the different vertex figures for this star.
+Let's consider for example the Figure 7.\\ In this case we have three angle classes defined by $\alpha =\angle x_1 ux_2$, $\beta _1=\angle x_1uy_2$ and $\beta _2 =\angle y_1uv_2$ so, by Lemma \ref{lem3} there is only one way to fill in the faces.
+In order to define a face $f$ we use the proof of Lemma \ref{lem3} (Lemma 2.9 in \cite{eisenlohr}): Since the vertex figure is specified whenever we have chosen the first 2 edges defining certain angle, there are two choices for the next edge, but by means of Theorem \ref{teo2} (Theorem 2.5 of \cite{farris_art} we must choose the next edge so that the face angles alternate between the alpha and the beta angles, and since the angles alternate in the vertex figure, by applying Theorem \ref{teo1} (Theorem 2.4 of \cite{farris_art}) there is only one choice.
 With these ideas in mind it is not too difficult to see that $f$ is a \textit{zig-zag spiral} described as follows: Let $x$ be any vertex of the crystallographic set $V$ located at, say, $H_0$.
 Let's imagine we describe a downward spiral from $x$.
-The first direction will be $[xy]$ in a back and forth way: $[xy]$ and $[yx]$ descending two levels.
-Then the next direction will be $[xu]$ and $[ux]$ descending two levels.
-Then $[xz]$ and $[zx]$, $[xw], [wx]$ and again $[xy], [yx]$ and so on.
+The first direction will be $[xy]$ in back and forth way: $[xy]$ and $[yx]$ descending two levels.
+Then the next direction will be ]$[xu]$ and $[ux]$ descending two levels.
+Then $[xz]$ and $[zx],[xw].[wx]$ and again $[xy],[yx]$ and so on (Figure 8).